T-Mobile is committed to providing products and services that meet a variety of communication needs.

 TTY on T-Mobile's network

-T-Mobiles higher speed data services, including LTE, support the use of IP-based Telecommunications Relay Services such as Video Relay Service, IP Relay, and IP Captioned Telephone Service through providers of those relay services.
+T-Mobile’s higher speed data services, including LTE, support use of IP-based TRS, including Video Relay Service, IP Relay, and IP Captioned Telephone Service through providers of those relay services.
 T-Mobile recommends use of these relay services as the most effective means of placing assisted calls, including to 911.
-If a T-Mobile customer nonetheless wants to use a mobile TTY, T-Mobile’s GSM and UMTS cellular network is TTY compatible.
+If a T-Mobile customer nonetheless wants to use a mobile TTY, T-Mobile's GSM and UMTS cellular network is TTY compatible and may be used to reach 911.
 All T-Mobile price plans and most handset features will work with TTY.
 Customers will need to visit a T-Mobile retail store or contact Customer Service for assistance with selecting the proper rate plan and service activation.

-Customers should be aware that TTY does not work on voice calls that are placed over Wi-Fi or Voice over LTE at this time.
+Customers should be aware that TTY does not work on voice calls that are placed over Wi-Fi or Voice over LTE (VoLTE) at this time.
 This means that TTY calls, including TTY calls to 911, cannot be made while using IP-based calling, including Wi-Fi Calling and Voice over LTE.
-Customers with communication disabilities who need to call 911 while using IP-based calling should use IP Relay, Video Relay, or IP Captioned Telephone Service to reach emergency personnel.
+Customers with communications disabilities who need to call 911 while using IP-based calling should use IP Relay, Video Relay, or IP Captioned Telephone Service to reach emergency personnel.
+Where available, customers may also send a text message to 911 directly (text-to-911).

 For more information, please view this short video about TTY on T-Mobile's network.